Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Scalings

 where

 Since the power of the hard scale is always equal to the mass dimension of the corresponding contribution to the amplitude, we will set $Q = 1$ throughout for notational simplicity.

 We refer to gluons of ``scalar polarization'' as those associated with the leading component of the metric tensor in the propagator of the gluon connecting between subgraphs.
-To make this more precise, consider a gluon connecting an $\bar n$-collinear subgraph $A^{\mu}$ to a hard subgraph $H^{\mu}$, where $\mu$ is the index that is contracted by the gluon propagator of momentum $l \sim (1, \lambda^2, \lambda)$.
-Then, by the Lorentz transformation properties of Feynman graphs, we have $A^{\mu} \sim (1, \lambda^2, \lambda), \, H^{\mu} \sim (1, 1, 1)$, where we neglect overall factors of $\lambda^{\alpha}$, since we only consider the relative scaling with respect to the $\mu$ index here.
-We apply the Grammer-Yennie decomposition
+To make this more precise, consider a gluon connecting an $\bar n$-collinear subgraph $A^{\mu}$ to a hard subgraph $H^{\mu}$, where $\mu$ is the index that is contracted by the gluon propagator of collinear momentum $l \sim (1, \lambda^2, \lambda)$.
+Then, by the Lorentz transformation properties of Feynman graphs, we have $A^{\mu} \sim (1, \lambda^2, \lambda)$, which can be understood by considering $A^{\mu}$ in the rest frame (where all components scale in the same way), and then boosting to the frame where $l$ is collinear.
+On the other hand, typically, $H^{\mu} \sim (1, 1, 1)$, since it is composed of only hard momenta.\footnote{This is discussed in Chapter 5 of \cite{Collins:2011zzd}.}

+We neglect overall factors of $\lambda^{\alpha}$, since we only consider the relative scaling with respect to the $\mu$ index here.
+The dominant contribution in the contraction of $A^\mu$ with $H^\mu$ thus corresponds to